 Entity vs EOR break-even calculator

 Enter your EOR fee and entity setup costs to find the employee headcount at which incorporating locally becomes more cost-effective than using an Employer of Record.
-Statutory payroll costs are identical either way and do not affect the crossover.

 At 7 employees, setting up a local entity becomes cheaper than using an EOR.